We’re constantly testing and reviewing different web hosts here at Tooltester, and we’ve deemed a couple of them good enough for us.

 - Site backups: you only get 14 days automatic backups on the lower plans.
 You’ll need to move up to the Business 3 plan to get 20 days.
 Manual backups and cloud backups are also available.
 Backups can be downloaded too.

-- Made for WordPress: that means the support knows what they’re talking about, the architecture is optimized for the CMS, and you get useful resources on plugins and other WordPress-specific tools.
+- Made for WordPress: that means the support team knows what they’re talking about, the architecture is optimized for the CMS, and you get useful resources on plugins and other WordPress-specific tools.

 - WordPress only: you won’t be able to install any other CMS on a Kinsta server.